chiodicg/Technical-Documentation/README.md

 # Technical-Documentation

- A fake technical documentation page
+A fake technical documentation page for the FreeCodeCamp Responsive Web Design projects.